 If you are a citizen or eligible non-citizen, you can qualify for federal grants even if your parents are undocumented.
 When you complete the FAFSA, you can enter all zeros for your parents' social security numbers.

-You are eligible to apply for a MN State Grant and other state financial aid programs if you were granted Deferred Action for Childhood Arrivals (DACA) status prior to establishing state residency or if you meet all the requirements for the MN Dream Act.
-(The application for state financial aid is not yet available, but will eventually be posted on the MN Dream Act page later this summer.)
+Undocumented students are eligible to apply for a MN State Grant and other state financial aid programs if they were granted Deferred Action for Childhood Arrivals (DACA) prior to establishing state residency or if they meet all the requirements for the MN Dream Act.
 Otherwise, students must be U.S. citizens or eligible non-citizens to apply for a MN State Grant using the Free Application for Federal Student Aid (FAFSA).

 Some colleges and universities may have scholarships available to students regardless of immigration status.
 It's important to check with the campus that interests you to learn more about possible (school-specific) scholarship opportunities.
 Many financial aid counselors are aware of and sensitive to your situation and will try to assist you as best they can.

 Several private organizations maintain online lists of scholarships.
 Here is a partial list of scholarships, both national and based in Minnesota, for which undocumented students may be eligible.

 - Mexican American Legal Defense and Educational Fund scholarship list

 - NAVIGATE MN List of Scholarships for Undocumented Students